-- Carer Payment (due to either episodic or short term care of a child). - Newstart Allowance, Partner Allowance, Sickness Allowance, Special Benefit, Widow Allowance, Youth Allowance (job seeker only), Parenting Payment (Partnered), Farm Household Allowance and Exceptional Circumstances Relief Payment.

-- Family Tax Benefit Part A by fortnightly instalments and whose family income is below the Family Tax Benefit Part A lower income free area. - · Mobility Allowance. - Carer Allowance, paid to parents/carers in respect of a child with a disability.
+- Carer Payment (due to either episodic or short term care of a child). - Newstart Allowance, Partner Allowance, Sickness Allowance, Special Benefit, Widow Allowance, Youth Allowance (job seeker only), Parenting Payment (Partnered), Farm Household Allowance and Exceptional Circumstances Relief Payment. - Family Tax Benefit Part A by fortnightly instalments and whose family income is below the Family Tax Benefit Part A lower income free area. - · Mobility Allowance. - Carer Allowance, paid to parents/carers in respect of a child with a disability.
 The card is issued in the child's name.
-Other parents/carers of children with a disability who do not receive Carer Allowance may receive the card subject to less stringent disability-related eligibility criteria. - Community Development Employment Project Scheme Participant Supplement where the recipient is qualified for an income support payment (attracting a Health Care Card), but that payment is not payable due to either the assets test, or the rules relating to seasonal or intermittent workers.
-These customers receive the card applicable to the payment type for which they are qualified. - The card will generally be cancelled when a customer is temporarily absent from Australia for longer than the portability period for their primary payment.
+Other parents/carers of children with a disability who do not receive Carer Allowance may receive the card subject to less stringent disability-related eligibility criteria. - The card will generally be cancelled when a customer is temporarily absent from Australia for longer than the portability period for their primary payment.
 The card will be cancelled if the cardholder ceases to be an Australian resident.